International recognition of Palestine: UN member states

-Not members of the UN
+Non-UN member states

 Multilateral treaties

-The State of Palestine is a party to several multilateral treaties, registered with five depositaries: the United Kingdom, UNESCO, United Nations, the Netherlands and Switzerland.
-The ratification of the UNESCO conventions took place in 2011/2012 and followed Palestine becoming a member of UNESCO, while the ratification of the other conventions were performed in 2014 while negotiations with Israel were in an impasse.
+The State of Palestine is a party to several multilateral treaties, registered with five depositaries: the United Kingdom, UNESCO, UN, the Netherlands and Switzerland.
+The ratification of the UNESCO conventions took place in 2011/2012 and followed Palestine becoming a member of UNESCO, while the ratification of the other conventions were performed in 2014 while negotiations with Israel were at an impasse.

-In an objection of 16 May 2014, Israel informed the Secretary General of the United Nations that it did not consider that 'Palestine' (single quotation marks in original) met the definition of statehood and that its requested accession to the United Nations Convention against Torture as being "without legal validity and without effect upon Israel's treaty relations under the Convention".
-The United States and Canada lodged similar objections.
+In an objection of 16 May 2014, Israel informed the Secretary General of the UN that it did not consider that Palestine met the definition of statehood and that its requested accession to the UN Convention against Torture as being "without legal validity and without effect upon Israel's treaty relations under the Convention".
+The U.S. and Canada lodged similar objections.

 Palestine participated in the negotiation of the UN Treaty on the Prohibition of Nuclear Weapons and voted in favour of its adoption on 7 July 2017.